 Perched high on a rocky cliff overlooking Saint John, the British-built Carleton Martello Tower dates from the War of 1812 and played a pivotal role in conflicts leading up to World War II.
 Visitors marvel at the spectacular city and harbour views while exploring the award-winning interactive exhibits in the Visitor Centre.
 The tower was the heart of Saint John defences until 1944.

 The martello tower is currently undergoing vital restoration work.
-Although visitors are not able to enter the tower during this time, we encourage them to explore and enjoy the Visitor Centre and grounds.
+Although visitors are not able to enter the tower during this time, we encourage them to explore and enjoy the grounds and the Visitor Centre.

 Featured things to do